Boss-Coder-Academy/JavaScript/README.md

-+ **Task 2**: On clicking the like button, turn it into white entirely, if clicked odd number of times.
++ **Task 2**: On clicking the like button, the like button must change if clicked odd number of times.

 **Desired Output**: